Mexico’s Volcano, Nevado de Toluca 15k’er

 It’s a cardinal rule of the outdoors: respect the mountain.

 Instead, I forge ahead with relentless stubbornness, the kind of stubbornness that’s great—keeps you pushing ahead and challenging yourself—until it almost kills you.
 One step, then another, with the snow crunching underfoot.
 We reach the crest of the hill and look out on the snow-covered caldera framed by its two peaks.
 Like an enormous white bowl, someone scooped out of the mountains.
-Maybe it’s the delirium talking, but I think it’s one of the most beautiful places on earth.
+Maybe, it’s delirium talking, but I think it’s one of the most beautiful places on earth.

 We’re planning to hike down and rest a bit by the lakes.
 “Cool,” I say.
 “Go on ahead; I’ll catch up.”
 The others slowly vanish, and I collapse on the ridge.
 This is when my guardian angel Maya makes an appearance.
 She noses at me and whines, then sits in the snow until I finally stir.
-“Okay, I’m up,” I grumble, in a tone my mom would probably recognize from when she used to try to wake me up for high school.
+“Okay, I’m up,” I grumble, in a tone my mom would recognize from when she used to try to wake me up for high school.
 “I’m up; I’m going.”
 And I follow my hiking group down into the caldera, where the lakes glitter like sapphires embedded in white marble.

 When I tell friends this story later, they don’t believe me.
 “A dog came to your rescue, yeah right.”
 I flip through my phone’s pictures for proof, and there she is Maya, the dog who sat steadfastly by me in the snow and stayed until I struggled to my feet again.
 My memories of the encounter are foggy, but in the photo, Maya is clear as day.
 Even when I’m delirious, snapping cute dog pics is still a top priority.